Alexisbol/ada-template-website/README.md

         },

         "etf-game": {
             text: "Hello!
-ETF GAME?",
+Are you ready for the ETF GAME?",
             answers: [
                 {
                     label: "Yes",
                     comment: "Great!
 Let's begin.",
                     next: {
-                        text: "What is a stock?",
+                        text: "What is an ETF?",
                         answers: [
                             {
-                                label: "A share of ownership in a company",
+                                label: "Extra Territorial Field (ETF), it's a place where the governement will finaly leave me alone!",
-                                comment: "Correct!",
+                                comment: "I wish this land existed!",
-                                isCorrect: true,
+                                isCorrect: false,
                                 next: null
                             },
                             {
-                                label: "A type of loan",
+                                label: "Exchange-Traded Fund (ETF) is an investment fund that holds multiple underlying assets",
-                                comment: "Incorrect.
-A stock is ownership.",
+                                comment: "Correct!",
-                                isCorrect: false,
+                                isCorrect: true,
                                 next: null
                             }
                         ]